kristianmandrup/bitbucket-api-v2/Authentication.md

 The request testing is done via [supertest](https://github.com/visionmedia/supertest)

-## OAuth2 Auth flow
+## Browser app authentication flow

-Request authorization from the end user by sending their browser to:
+To request authorization from the end user, call this uri in the browser app:

 `https://bitbucket.org/site/oauth2/authorize?client_id={client_id}&response_type=code`

+This will redirecting the browser to `https://bitbucket.org/site/oauth2/authorize` and display an authentication confirmation page, asking the user to approve permissions.

+Approval will trigger a call to the callback (route) as configured in the bitbucket OAuth settings for the app (ie. client_id).

 The callback includes the `?code={}` query parameter that you can swap for an access token: